 If you are serious it is advisable to develop a business plan and if you don'e already have one, find an accountant who is used to dealing with primary industry clients.
 To be able to register your offspring you will need to become a member of the Australian Alpaca Association and apply for Herd Registration (Herd Prefix and Herd Code).
 The National Office can send you the appropriate forms.

 Also ask which region you will belong to and attend any workshops or seminars that are being held.
 The more you can educate yourself about all aspects of breeding, the more informed your choices will be.
 Some people have bought a couple of wethers to begin with, and once they feel confident that alpacas really are extremely easy to manage, they then take the next step to start a breeding herd.
 For most breeders, they simply want to get going as soon as possible and enjoy the experience as they learn along the way.

-First aid kit, toys for puppies and dogs, whelping, rat bait and more...
+Puppy toilet training, anal gland disease, toys for puppies and dogs, puppy pointers and more...
 Learn more...